rrachleanne/ParQueen_MarketPlace/README.md

 The high-level innovated components of the ParQueen application are:

 1. Authorisation and Authentication that enables users to sign up to make a purchase or sell an item.
-The authorization inhibits other users from being able to access their profile to modify their listings.
+The authorization inhibits other users from being able to access other profiles to modify their listings.
 This quality feature demonstrates that ParQueen is built to be user-friendly and secure for all users.
 Data will be displayed based on whether the user is signed in and adds another layer of security ensuring that the current user is equal to the current profile, if the user does not meet those requirements the ParQueen application will re-direct them to the appropriate method to ensure they sign up before continuing.
 2. Application logic behind the scenes enables users to quickly post their carspot using an inbuilt form that will render the carspot within minutes, meaning that this application is time efficient for the person and/or business selling.
 Using this logic, ParQueen will display all listings available, hide non-available, hide sold items so that the user experience is efficient.
 3. Google Maps integrated with ParQueen allows customers to easily identify where their car is located rather than having to google it themselves.
 4. Stripe offers a secure and seamless payment gateway that allows customers to pay multiple ways and for vendors to be paid <u>and</u> paid quickly.
 This eliminates users having to correspond and also adds peace of mind when selling a carspot.
 5. Redirections are often thought of last, however with the ParQueen application, logging in is just too easy.
 Whether you're a new customer or an existing customer/vendor, you'll be directed to the correct page or the page you were intending to visit when it prompted you to login.
 This feature enables users to have a seamless and user friendly experience.
 6. The Profile page allows any user, whether they are the customer buying or vendor selling to see an overview of their profile details, what listings they have (that they can also manage), what carspots they have purchased, what carspots they have sold and analytics.
 This overview allows users to see what is happening and for them to control.
-No need for two accounts to manage selling and buying, its all in one place!
+There is no need for two accounts to manage selling and buying, its all in one place!

 #### Third Party Services